FSPV: Fundamentals of Solar PV Design and Installation

 Prerequisites: Completion of NCCETC’s FSPV course or a comparable fundamentals course or working knowledge of solar PV (i.e. currently working in the solar industry) is highly recommended before registering for this course.

-Course Description: This 3-day course will cover fundamental principles of battery-based systems including understanding customer needs; specifying and sizing a battery bank, inverters, and charge controllers for battery-based systems; defining system architecture and functionality; battery metering; and understanding the code implications of these systems.
+Course Description: This 3-day course covers fundamental principles of battery-based systems, including understanding customer needs and utility requirements; specifying and sizing a battery bank, inverters, and charge controllers for battery-based systems; defining system architecture and functionality; battery metering; and understanding the code implications of these systems.
+The various benefits and challenges of lithium chemistries and lead batteries are analyzed.
 The course will end with a tour of a commercial PV installation with a battery system.

 Learning Objectives: At the end of the course, participants should be able to:

-2. Specify and size inverters, charge controllers for battery based system.
+- Specify and size inverters, charge controllers for a battery-based system.

-4. Add battery backup to existing grid direct PV system
+- Add battery backup to existing grid direct PV system.

 O&M: Operations and Maintenance of PV Systems